 Landlords legally need to complete an annual gas safety check from a gas safe registered engineer and pass a copy of the certificate to tenants.
 If your property relies on solid fuel (such as coal or wood) then you must also fit a carbon monoxide alarm in every room where this is burned, as well as fit a smoke detector on every floor.

-It’s also wise to have all electrical appliances (such as cookers and kettles) PAT tested and check that electrical systems (such as sockets and switches) are safe.
+It’s also advisable to have all electrical appliances (such as cookers and kettles) PAT tested and check that electrical systems (such as sockets and switches) are safe.

 Providing an Energy Performance Certificate (EPC)

-An Energy Performance Certificate (EPC) will rate the overall efficiency of a property from A-G and let you know how this can be improved.
-As of April 2018, new Minimum Energy Efficiency Standards (MEES) meant all rental properties in England and Wales must have a rating of at least an E, so make sure you check this information and give your tenants a copy of the EPC.
+An Energy Performance Certificate (EPC) will rate the overall efficiency of a property from A-G and explain what you can do to improve it.
+As of April 2018, new Minimum Energy Efficiency Standards (MEES) meant all rental properties in England and Wales must have a rating of at least an E, so ensure you check this information and provide your tenants with a copy of the EPC.

 Other important legislation

-It’s also important that you check to see whether your property is a House in Multiple Occupation (HMO) and get the correct licence from the local council.
+It’s also crucial that you check to see whether your property is a House in Multiple Occupation (HMO) and obtain the correct licence from the local council.
 The laws in this area are fairly complex, but you can find out more information on the Government’s website.

 In England, you’ll also need to provide your tenants with a copy of the Government’s How to Rent Guide before they move in.